AILCS/Assignment17.1/README.md

 **Accuracy:**
 - Both Decision Tree and KNN models showed improved test accuracy after applying GridSearch.
 - The Decision Tree no longer achieved 100% training accuracy, indicating a reduction in overfitting.
-- Logistic Regression and SVM achieved similar accuracy to their default hyperparameter results, suggesting minimal impact from tuning.
+- Logistic Regression and SVM achieved the same accuracy to their default hyperparameter results, suggesting no improvement from tuning.
 - Decision Tree performed the best overall.
 - SVM and Logistic Regression had comparable performance, while KNN performed the weakest.